biyonka/malarialnetworks/README.md

 python clusteringScript.py --g houses.net --c coordinates.csv
 ```

 Optimizing over all possible clusters is an combinatorial optimization problem.
 Because of the large search space, an exhaustive search is NP-hard.
-Therefore, I am using simulated annealing, a stochastic optimization algorithm, to select the clusters, with an initial state of each cluster consisting of a single node.
+Therefore, I am using Simulated Annealing, a stochastic optimization algorithm, to select the clusters, with the initial state of each cluster consisting of a single node.
 Simulated Annealing has been shown to [converge to the global optimum with high probability given a large enough number of trials](https://www.cambridge.org/core/journals/advances-in-applied-probability/article/convergence-and-finitetime-behavior-of-simulated-annealing/E71F662ACA634FE249EF6AD542B93739).
 Therefore, specifying a suitable number of steps for which to run the optimization is vital to ensure convergence.

 *Example:*